APPENDIX: DIFFERENCES BETWEEN COLLECTIONS

 Birth registration data in this publication are not the only births data available in Australia.
 The National Perinatal Statistics Unit of the Australian Institute of Health and Welfare (AIHW) also collects birth data from midwives and other health professionals who attend births.
 This data is published annually in Australia's Mothers and Babies.

-Graph A2.1 shows the total number of live births in Australia by type of collection and recording basis from 1992 to 2007.
+Graph A1.1 shows the total number of live births in Australia by type of collection and recording basis from 1992 to 2004.
 Births from the Perinatal Data Collection are shown on a year of occurrence basis.
-Registered births from the ABS Birth Registrations collection are shown on both a year of registration and year of occurrence basis, which includes births that occurred in a particular year but may have been registered up to and including the year 2007.
+Registered births from the ABS Birth Registrations collection are shown on a year of registration basis and on a year of occurrence basis, which includes births that occurred in a particular year but may have been registered up to and including the year 2006.
 Prior to 1994, the Perinatal Data Collection showed fewer births than births registered.
-This position then reversed, with the gap between births reported in the two collections widening until 1999 (when there were 2.7% more births recorded in the Perinatal Data Collection than births registered).
-The size of the difference between the two collections decreased to 0.4% by 2004, and increased to 4.1% in 2005.
+This position then reversed, with the gap between births reported in the two collections widening until 1999 (when there were 3% more births recorded in the Perinatal Data Collection than births registered).
+Since then, the size of the difference between the two collections has decreased, to 0.4% in 2004.

 Type of collection